Izabela88/cupandcake/README.md

   - The website features a navigation menu on top of the page to allow users to easily navigate throughout the website.
   - The navigation is collapsible on mobile devices for better visibility.
-  - The navbar closes automatically after scroll to a section.
+  - The navbar closes automatically after scrolling to a section.

   ![Navigation](https://github.com/Izabela88/cupandcake/blob/development/media/navbar.png)
   ![Navigation](https://github.com/Izabela88/cupandcake/blob/development/media/mobile-menu.png)